Alpha-glucosidase inhibitor: Examples and differences

 Even though the drugs have a similar mechanism of action, there are subtle differences between acarbose and miglitol.
 Acarbose is an oligosaccharide, whereas miglitol resembles a monosaccharide.
-Miglitol is fairly well absorbed by the body, as opposed to acarbose.
+Miglitol is fairly well absorbed into the bloodstream, as opposed to acarbose.
 Moreover, acarbose inhibits pancreatic alpha-amylase in addition to alpha-glucosidase, and is degraded by gut bacterial maltogenic alpha-amylase and cyclomaltodextrinase.

 Natural alpha glucosidase inhibitors

 There are a large number of natural products with alpha-glucosidase inhibitor action.
+In fact, the prototypic drug of this class (acarbose) is discovered from soil bacteria.